smetanadvorak/myo_ecn/README.md

 ### 2. Install Python environment with dependencies

 In command line, navigate to the folder with this package.
-Then run the following command and accept the changes:
+Then run the following commands and accept the changes:
 ```
+cd anaconda
-conda env create -f ./anaconda/myo_environment.yml
+conda env create -f myo_environment.yml
+cd ..
 ```
 This will install on your comnputer a copy of Python enironment in which this project was developed and tested.